KH-logotp-border

 kevin@yourtrademarkattorney.com

-In my earlier post about the different types of intellectual property, I mentioned that trademark registrations can last forever.
-However, there are some things that you need to do to maintain your trademark registration.
-You must continue to use your trademark in connection with the goods and services that are named in the registration.
-You must also file your trademark renewals on time.
-This post will explain when those renewals are due.
-It will also explain the process of submitting trademark renewals.
+A trademark registration with the U.S. Patent & Trademark Office can theoretically last forever.
+However, there are some things that you will need to do in order to maintain your registration.
+Most importantly, after registration you will need to continue using your trademark in connection with the goods and services listed in your registration.
+You also must make sure to file all of the necessary trademark renewal documents with the USPTO prior to any relevant deadlines.
+This post will explain when your trademark renewals are due.
+It will also explain the process of submitting these renewals.

 Trademark Renewal Between Years 5 & 6

-The Section 8 Declaration of Use of Mark in Commerce is the first trademark renewal filing.
-You can complete the Section 8 Declaration using TEAS on the USPTO website.
-You will also need to pay the government filing fee.
-The Section 8 trademark renewal requires that you provide a specimen showing your use of the mark.
-This is similar to the specimen you will have provided in your initial application, or a Statement of Use if filed on an intent-to-use basis.
-If you do not properly file the Section 8 Declaration of Use in a timely fashion, you do have a six-month grace period, which is discussed in greater detail below.
-However, if you do not renew by the end of the grace period, your registration will be cancelled.
+The Section 8 filing requires that you provide a specimen showing your use of the mark.
+This is similar to the specimen you provided in your initial application, or a Statement of Use if you filed your application on an intent-to-use basis.
+If you do not properly file the Section 8 Declaration of Use in a timely fashion, you do have a six-month grace period.
+However, if you do not file by the end of the grace period, your registration will be cancelled.

-The Section 8 Declaration of Use is also typically filed in conjunction with the Section 15 Declaration of Incontestability.
-This additional filing gives the registration owner additional rights.
-It makes it more difficult for others to challenge the registration’s validity in federal court.
-Most people just file Sections 8 and 15 together.
-And there is a form for filing them simultaneously.
-Section 15 can really be filed at any time after the registration has been active for five years, though.
+The Section 8 Declaration of Use can often be filed in conjunction with the Section 15 Declaration of Incontestability, assuming all of the requirements are met for making that filing.
+The Declaration of Incontestability gives the registration owner additional rights and protections.
+It also makes it more difficult for others to challenge the registration’s validity in federal court.

 Trademark Renewal Between Years 9 & 10

-If you have maintained your registration by filing the Section 8 between years five and six, your next trademark renewal is due between years nine and ten.
+If you have maintained your registration by filing the Section 8 between years five and six, your next trademark renewal is due between years nine and ten from the registration date.
 You will need to file another Section 8 Declaration of Use.
-But this time, you also must file a Section 9 Application for Renewal.
+But this time, you must also file a Section 9 Application for Renewal.
 The Trademark Office has an online form combining the two.
 Like before, you will need to provide a specimen demonstrating your use of the mark.
-You will also have to pay the government filing fee.
-And there is also the same grace period of six months.
+If you miss the deadline, there is also a six-month grace period for this filing.

 Reminders for Trademark Renewal